Percentage Difference in Excel (Table of Contents)

 Percentage Change or Difference in Excel

-Most of the time we need to calculate the difference between two numbers but sometimes we also need to calculate the percentage difference in excel between two numbers.
+Most of the time we need to calculate the difference between two numbers but sometimes we also need to calculate the percentage difference between the two numbers.
 This situation may be when we have to calculate the percentage change in excel between two numbers that are charged by the different salesperson for a similar product or this situation may come when we have to calculate the difference in the interest rate of various banks.

 How to Calculate the Percentage Difference in Excel?